gg-91/gg-91/README.md

 📫 **Let's connect!**
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/gauravgrewal/) to chat about data, machine learning, or opportunities to collaborate.

----

-🎯 **Why I Love Data:**
-To me, working with data is like solving a great puzzle—each piece reveals part of the bigger picture.
-I absolutely thrive on creating order from chaos and turning raw data into impactful solutions.

 Thanks for stopping by! 🙂🚀